Markus-Astragor/JS-course/09-Data-Structures-Operators/starter/readme.md

 Iterables: arrays, strings, maps, sets but not objects;
 It is expected to use when we pass arguments into a function or when we build new array

+## Short circuiting

+They use any data type they can return any data type, short-circuiting

+Example console.log(3 || 'Jonas') --> 3

+How does it work? if first value is truthy value it will return immediately this value.

+This:

+const guests = restaurant.guests || 10; //---> it means that if we don't have any truthy value in restaurant.guests js will automatically assign 10 to guests variable;

+is equal

+to this:

+const guests = restaurant.guests ? restaurant.guests : 10;

+## The nullish coascelling operator

+Introduced in ES2020

+Nullish values: null and undefined (not 0 or '');

+const guestsCorrect = restaurant.guests ??
+10;

+## Logical assignment operators

+Introduced in ES2021

+const rest1= {
+name: 'Markoo',
+owner: 'Markusik'
+}

+rest1.numGuests ||= 20

+we can also write like this:

+rest1.numGuests ??= 10;

+rest1.owner &&= '<Anonymous>'